 SCIENTIFIC BACKGROUND

 The most common molecular genetic cause of alpha thalassemia is the deletion of one or more α-globin genes.
-In normal human cells, the α-globin gene complex consists of 4 α-globin genes (one HBA1 and one HBA2 gene on each chromosome 16), therefore the severity of the clinical picture depends on the number of deleted α-globin genes.
+In normal human cells, the α-globin gene complex consists of 4 α-globin genes (one HBA1 and one HBA2 gene on each chromosome 16), therefore the severity depends on the number of deleted α-globin genes.
 In rare cases, point mutations or minor deletions and insertions in the α-globin genes can also be causative for alpha thalassemia.

 Since hemoglobinopathies can occur in a wide variety of combinations, hematologic findings should always be compared with molecular genetics results and checked for validity.